-- No update - 3.
+- No update - 2.
 Building Naming Reconciliation: FPD will be working with colleges to reconcile the building names in FUSION and college Live 25 system to reflect FTES and FTEF.

-4. Five (5) Year Scheduled Maintenance Plan & Instructional Support
+3. Five (5) Year Scheduled Maintenance Plan & Instructional Support

 - i.
-Agah stated the district received \$14.1M, \$10.5 towards scheduled maintenance and \$3.6 towards instructional support.
-Griffin stated the funding will be split by the current year BAM, the colleges will decide on how much they want to be applied towards scheduled maintenance and how much towards instructional support and will provide that information to the budget department.
-Nava is reporting the information in Fusion.
-It went to the October 2021 BOT. - ii.
+2021-2022: Agah stated the district received \$14.1M, \$10.5 towards scheduled maintenance and \$3.6 towards instructional support.
+Griffin stated the funding has been split by the current year BAM allocation. - ii.
 Mohtasham stated the 5YSM Plan was approved by the State and colleges provided Capital Project Summary Forms, they have been reviewed. - iii.
-The deadline to submit the final Instructional Support information to the State is December 13, 2021.
-Nava will follow-up with the colleges this month to get the status of the reports from the colleges and will help with any questions.
+Mohtasham stated that 5Y-Instructional Support Plan was submitted to the state on December 13, 2021. - iv.
+Mohtasham is meeting with the State Chancellor's office today, December 16, 2021 to review their questions about the 5Y-IS Plan and make modifications as necessary.